lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 ## Policies and procedures

-To be HIPAA compliant you have to follow policies and procedures in accordance with HIPAA.
+To be HIPAA compliant you have to follow policies and procedures under HIPAA.
 There are loads of them.
 Luckily, as a startup with a small team and (hopefully) no/very little code, you can get this all set up in half a day.
 I'd highly recommend [Aptible Comply](https://www.aptible.com/comply/).
 Comply generates the policies for your startup to follow.
 It helps you adhere to these policies by generating tickets based on time or events, for example, assigning HIPAA training to new employees.
 They have a free startup plan for up to 3 people if you send them an email.

 ## Summary